 The limit on the expansion rate during BBN can also be translated into bounds on the mass/lifetime of non-relativistic particles that decay during BBN.
-This results in an even faster speed-up rate, and typically also changes the entropy [109].
-If the decays include Standard Model particles, the resulting electromagnetic [110-111] and/or hadronic [112] cascades can strongly perturb the light elements, which leads to even stronger constraints.
-Such arguments had been applied to rule out an MeV mass for $\nu{\tau}$ , which decays during nucleosynthesis [113].
+This results in an even faster speed-up rate, and typically also changes the entropy [116].
+If the decays include Standard Model particles, the resulting electromagnetic [117-118] and/or hadronic [119] cascades can strongly perturb the light elements, which leads to even stronger constraints.
+Such arguments have been applied to rule out an MeV mass for ν{τ} , which decays during nucleosynthesis [120].

 Decaying-particle arguments have proved very effective in probing supersymmetry.
 Light-element abundances generally are complementary to accelerator data in constraining SUSY parameter space, with BBN reaching to values kinematically inaccessible to the LHC.
 Much recent interest has focused on the case in which the next-to-lightest supersymmetric particle is metastable and decays during or after BBN.
-The constraints on unstable particles discussed above imply stringent bounds on the allowed abundance of such particles [112]; if the metastable particle is charged (e.g., the stau), then it is possible for it to form atom-like electromagnetic bound states with nuclei, and the resulting impact on light elements can be quite complex [114].
-Moreover, SUSY decays can destroy Li and/or produce Li, leading to a possible supersymmetric solution to the lithium problems noted above [115]( see [7] for a review).
+The constraints on unstable particles discussed above imply stringent bounds on the allowed abundance of such particles [119]; if the metastable particle is charged (e.g., the stau), then it is possible for it to form atom-like electromagnetic bound states with nuclei, and the resulting impact on light elements can be quite complex [121].
+Moreover, SUSY decays can destroy 7Li and/or produce 6Li, leading to a possible supersymmetric solution to the lithium problems noted above [122] (see [7] for a review).

-These arguments impose powerful constraints on supersymmetric inflationary cosmology [111-112], particularly thermal leptogenesis [116].
-These can be evaded only if the gravitino is massive enough to decay before BBN, i.e., $m{3/2} \gtrsim 50$ TeV [117]( which would be unnatural), or if it is in fact the lightest supersymmetric particle and thus stable [111,118].
-Similar constraints apply to moduli - very weakly coupled fields in string theory that obtain an electroweak-scale mass from supersymmetry breaking [119].
+These arguments impose powerful constraints on supersymmetric inflationary cosmology [118-119], particularly thermal leptogenesis [123].
+These limits can be evaded only if the gravitino is massive enough to decay before BBN, i.e., $m{3/2} \gtrsim 50$ TeV [124](which would be unnatural), or if it is in fact the lightest supersymmetric particle and thus stable [118,125].
+Similar constraints apply to moduli - very weakly coupled fields in string theory that obtain an electroweak-scale mass from supersymmetry breaking [126].

-Finally, we mention that BBN places powerful constraints on the possibility that there are new large dimensions in nature, perhaps enabling the scale of quantum gravity to be as low as the electroweak scale [120].
+Finally, we mention that BBN places powerful constraints on the possibility that there are new large dimensions in nature, perhaps enabling the scale of quantum gravity to be as low as the electroweak scale [127].
 Thus, Standard Model fields may be localized on a 'brane,' while gravity alone propagates in the 'bulk.'
-It has been further noted that the new dimensions may be non-compact, even infinite [121], and the cosmology of such models has attracted considerable attention.
-The expansion rate in the early Universe can be significantly modified, so BBN is able to set interesting constraints on such possibilities [122].
+It has been further noted that the new dimensions may be non-compact, even infinite [128], and the cosmology of such models has attracted considerable attention.
+The expansion rate in the early Universe can be significantly modified, so BBN is able to set interesting constraints on such possibilities [129].